Browse Learn topics

 At a glance

-• GRBL 1.1 over USB serial; FluidNC (ESP32) over serial or WiFi — same protocol, one driver layer
+• GRBL 1.1 and FluidNC (ESP32) over USB serial — same protocol, one driver layer

 • Machines using a GcodePilot post appear under Motion automatically, no separate setup